 data _null_; set sashelp.vextfl(keep=fileref xpath where=(fileref='SASPRGM')); call symputx('prgmpath',xpath); run; %put &prgmpath;

 In SQL the DICTIONARY.EXTFILES table contains the same information as in the SASHELP.VEXTFL.The SQL step could be something like below:

 proc sql noprint; select xpath into :pgrmsqlpath from dictionary.extfiles where fileref='SASPRGM'; quit; %put &prgmsqlpath;

 SAS Formats are stored in catalogs.
-Since format catalogs can be concatenated across multiple libraries, you must first determine the libraries for which we need to determine the paths.
+Since format catalogs can be concatenated across multiple libraries, you must first determine the libraries for which you need to determine the paths.

 The FMTSEARCH system option will list the libraries that SAS will search when looking for a format.
 This option can be accessed by using the GETOPTION function.

 Using datastep, you can write the code as below.

 %let fmtlibs= %sysfunc(translate(%sysfunc(getoption(fmtsearch)),%str( ),%str(%( %)))); Data test(keep=libnames path); liblist=symget('fmtlibs'); do i=1 to countw(liblist); libnames=compress(scan(liblist,i,' ')); path=pathname(libnames); output; end; run;

 %macro fmtlibs; %sysfunc(translate(%sysfunc(getoption(fmtsearch)),%str( ),%str(%( %)))) %mend fmtlibs;

 This %FMTLIBS returns the list of search locations enclosed in parentheses.
 So, I have used translate function to replace the parenthesis with spaces.